-Dr. Sarno who conceptualized NPD (his term was TMS) over 30 years ago used the word “rage”.
-Being trapped by any unpleasant situation for years will create it.
-His observation was that many of his patients by just recognizing this link would experience profound healing.
+Dr. Sarno who understood these concepts over 30 years ago, used the word “rage”.
+Being trapped by any unpleasant situation over a prolonged period of time will create it.
+His observation was that many of his patients, by recognizing this link, would experience profound healing.
 The essence of the problem is that sustained anger has a pronounced effect on the levels of stress hormones and this translates into physical symptoms.

-A good friend of mine sent this video to me aired on NPR.
-It is story of forgiveness and healing.
-You are the one, and only one, who has the capacity to heal yourself.
+A good friend of mine sent this audio show to me aired on NPR.
+It’s a story of forgiveness and healing.
+You are the one, and only one, who has the capacity to let go and to heal yourself.

 NPR audio podcast: “Finding Health by Letting Go of Hate”